 - Change Steps and Turns as you like.
 Fig. Generated mesh. - Shows you an example of the results.

 The starting and ending vertices are forming a parallel line with the Blender Axis.

 You can use this technique to perform normal screw modeling.

 Fig. Ramp. shows an example using a different profile, but maintaining the beginning and ending vertices at the same position.
 The generated mesh looks like a medieval ramp!

 As you can see, the Screw spindles are perfectly assembled with each other, and they follow a straight line from top to bottom.
 You can also change the Clockwise and Counterclockwise direction using this example, to create right and left screw spindles.
 At this point, you can give the screw another dimension, changing the Center of the Spin Extrusion, making it more suitable to your needs or calculating a perfect screw and merging its vertices with a cylinder, modeling its head, etc.

 A Screw Tip¶

-In this example, you will learn how to create a simple Screw Tip (like the ones we use for wood; we have shown an example at the beginning of this page).
-To make this new example as short as possible, we will recycle our last example (again).
+In this example, you will learn how to create a simple Screw Tip (like the ones use for wood; as shown in the example at the beginning of this page).
+To make this new example as short as possible, it will recycle the last example (again).

-- Open Blender and click on File located in the header of the Info editor again; choose Open Recent and the file we saved for this exercise.
+- Open Blender and click on File located in the header of the Info editor again; choose Open Recent and the file saved for this exercise.
 All of the things will be placed exactly the way you saved before.
-Choose the last saved blend-file; in the last exercise, we gave it the name Screw Hardware Example.blend.
+Choose the last saved blend-file; from the last exercise, which is named “screw hardware example.blend”.

-- Grab the upper vertex and move a bit to the left, but no more than you have moved your last vertex.
-(See Fig. Profile With Starting Vector Angle.).
+- Grab the upper vertex and move a bit to the left, but no more than you have moved the last vertex.
+(See Fig. Profile with a starting vector angle.).